qinghaoh/qinghaoh.github.io/_posts/2022-08-29-system-design.markdown

 * ACL changes
 * Timestamps

+Znodes
+* Persistent Znodes
-Ephemeral nodes are znodes that live only when the session that created the znode is alive
+* Ephemeral nodes are znodes that live only when the session that created the znode is alive
+* Sequential Znodes: appens an increasing counter to the path's end.
+Can be either persistent or ephemeral

+Leader election: Sequential feature??

 Client maintains a TCP connection to a znode.
 It can set a watch on a zonde that will be triggered when the znode changes.